35 Idioms About Secrets

 • I sealed my lips after hearing the news.

-Other ways to say: Zip it, keep silent
+Other ways to say: Zip it, keep silent, lock your lips

 18. A little bird told me